developerpeachy/100-days-of-code/README.md

 **Thoughts**: I continued adding more styles to the TODO list tutorial, not that much progress today as I dont feel well (headache).

 **Link(s) to work**: [Learning Redux repository](https://github.com/developerpeachy/learning-redux)

+### Day 8: April 13, 2020

+**Today's Progress**: Tried to deploy to now server, failed

+**Thoughts**: I tried to deploy this onto a server and it didnt work, so I kinda gave up on the coding bits and decided to delve into Blockchain research for my next mini blog.

+**Link(s) to work**: [Learning Redux repository](https://github.com/developerpeachy/learning-redux)